vitalics/blog/src/content/blog/09-k6-websocket.md

 ## Where used websockets?

 Websockets are very useful when you would like to show information in realtime.
-It can be chat application (like slack, teams or google chat) or weather app or Crypto Market(like Binance).
+It can be chat application (like slack, teams or google chat) or online games or Crypto Market(like Binance).

 ### Chrome Devtools